-Tony Pepper, CEO for Egress Software Technologies, commented, “We are delighted that Derby City Council has chosen Egress to fulfil their information and data encryption requirements.
-We are seeing more and more customers with a requirement to securely share information outside their existing networks with third parties and there is a real concern that without the right system they could fall foul of data breaches and potentially fines from the Information Commissioners Office (ICO).
+Tony Pepper, CEO of Egress Software Technologies, commented, “We are delighted that Derby City Council has chosen Egress to fulfil their information and data encryption requirements.
+We are seeing more and more customers with a requirement to securely share information outside their existing networks with third parties and there is a real concern that without the right system, they could fall foul of data breaches and potentially fines from the Information Commissioners Office (ICO).
 In addition, customers are now recognising the potential cost and efficiency savings Egress provides.
-The fact that Egress is helping to protect organisations against data security challenges, as well helping them reduce operational costs is really pleasing particularly in today’s economic climate.”
+The fact that Egress is helping to protect organisations against data security challenges, as well as helping them reduce operational costs is really pleasing, particularly in today’s economic climate.”

 Egress is the only cloud email security platform to continuously assess human risk and dynamically adapt policy controls, preparing customers to defend against advanced phishing attacks and outbound data breaches before they happen.